 In the year 2019 the CBAR continued easing monetary conditions while maintaining stability of the Azerbaijani manat.
 As a result, CBAR refinancing rate was reduced from 9.8% to 7.5% p.a.
-In addition, significant foreign currency sales were made to maintain stability of the Azerbaijani manat, which was kept flat at 1.7000 for 1 USD throughout the period
+In addition, significant foreign currency sales were made to maintain stability of the Azerbaijani manat, which was kept flat at 1.7000 for 1 USD throughout the period.
+During 2020 and 2021, the CBAR continued to easy monetary conditions while maintaining the stability of the Azerbaijani manat, which was kept flat at 1.7000 for 1 USD throughout the period.
+As a result, the CBAR refinancing rate was reduced from 7.25% to 6.25% and remained flat since then.

 During period of March-June 2020 the increasingly restrictive lock-down measures to combat COVID-19 in the country were significantly reducing economic activity and aggregate spending levels.
 Social distancing and quarantine measures were resulting in the closure of retail, transport, travel, catering, hotel, entertainment and many other businesses.
 The activity of international trade was also significantly reduced.
 Finally, oil prices have tumbled to historical lows and moderately recovered by the end of the period.
 Support package was introduced by the Government of the Republic of Azerbaijan and the CBAR to counter the economic downturn caused by the COVID-19 pandemic.
 These measures include, but are not limited to, subsidized lending to affected industries, payments to unemployed individuals and easing of certain regulatory restrictions to help the financial sector maintain its capabilities to provide resources and help customers avoid liquidity shortages as a result of the COVID-19 containment measures.
-On 23 April 2020, the CBAR decided to reduce the minimum required capital adequacy ratio from 12.0% to 11.0% for banks of systematic importance, which include the Bank, and from 10.0% to 9.0% for all other banks.
+In 2021, the CBAR increase the minimum required capital adequacy ratio from 11.0% to 12.0% for banks of systematic importance, which include the Bank, and from 9.0% to 10.0% for all other banks.
+On December 31, 2021, CBAR restored the status of previous requirements for the minimum capital adequacy ratios.